ellie991/Dobbybot/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Set up your OpenAI API key in file txt:
+2. Set up your OpenAI API key:
+   - Create a txt file and insert your personal key.
+   - Enter the txt file path in the second block of the notebook:
    ```bash
     with open('path/OpenAI_API_Key.txt', 'r') as file:
       api_key = file.read()